Marvin Hayes (painter): Artistic career

 Following graduation, Hayes became an award-winning illustrator, appearing in Esquire, McCall's, Playboy, Redbook, Reader's Digest, Time, and Good Housekeeping.
 Encouraged by Ted Rousseau and Meyer Schapiro, he turned to fine art, working primarily in egg tempera and copperplate etchings.

 Hayes won First Award in 1972 in the 22nd Annual New England Painting and Sculpture Exhibition Graphics Exhibition.
 The same year he had work accepted in the International Graphics Exhibition.

 Hayes’ 1977 masterwork, God's Images.
 The Bible: A New Vision, illustrates the Bible through 53 etchings, with text by poet-novelist James Dickey.
 The book sold over a hundred thousand copies and was reviewed favorably by The New York Times, The New Yorker, and Book Digest, among others.
 It won the National Bible Committee Award for books, presented by then-president Jimmy Carter.
 Hayes appeared on several television shows, including the Today Show and the Dick Cavett Show.

 From 1965 to 1991, Hayes lived in Wilton, Connecticut, where he took care of his ailing mother.
 His mother died in 1988, 15 years after his father's death in an auto accident.
 When he returned to New York City, he had been honored as a humanitarian in Connecticut and in New York, among others with Wilton's Distinguished Citizen Award and the Partners in Caring Award for Connecticut.

 Since June 1963, Marvin Hayes has been affiliated as a volunteer with the Metropolitan Museum of Art in New York City, working in the Education, Drawings and Prints, Media and Objects Conservation Departments.
 He first used his skill as a typist and knowledge of offset printing, typesetting and book layout to help design many of the books and catalogs at the Metropolitan Museum including the three major catalogs for the Italian Renaissance 15th to 18th Century Drawings catalogs under Jacob Bean.
 When computers became available, he taught the other workers at the Metropolitan how to use them.

-In 1999, Marvin and Antoine Wilmering created a 360⁰ virtual reality picture of the Gubbio Studiolo on a DVD to go with the magnificent two volume publication by Antoine Wilmering and Olga Raggio – one about the restoration and the other about its history.
-Antoine Wilmering is a world class wood conservator who now works for the Getty Museum.
+In 1999, Marvin and Antoine Wilmering created a 360⁰ virtual reality picture of the Gubbio Studiolo on a DVD to go with the two volume publication by Antoine Wilmering and Olga Raggio – one volume is about the restoration while the other is about its history.
+Wilmering now works as wood conservator for the Getty Museum.